-The Head of Careers, Mr Stephen Kernutt, and Heads of House will assist Year 12 students and parents with decisions about courses and pathways.
-Parents are encouraged to contact either Mr Kernutt or their son's Head of House if they would like assistance.
+The Head of Careers and Heads of House will assist Year 12 students and parents with decisions about courses and pathways.
+Parents are encouraged to contact either the Head of Careers or their son's Head of House if they would like assistance.

-The School makes specific course recommendations for each Year 10 and 11 student regarding English and Mathematics courses, and gives advice if any other course is NOT recommended.
-Parents are invited to telephone Heads of House to obtain this information.
+The School makes course recommendations for each Year 12 student regarding specific courses NOT recommended.
+Parents are invited to contact Heads of House from Week 3 in Term 3 to obtain this information.

-All Year 11 students have had the opportunity to work through a comprehensive online career guidance questionnaire.
+All students will have the opportunity to work through a comprehensive online career guidance questionnaire.
 This is followed by a meeting with the Head of Careers to interpret and explain their personal results and help them to clarify their ideas regarding post-school course and career planning.

-Talks for Parents
+Information for Parents